Things to Do in Bonifacio : The 20 Best Places to Visit (All Highlights)

 You will find every information you need on the boat company’s official website.

-1) Book a private boat tour from Bonifacio
+1) Book a private boat trip from Bonifacio

-This is, in my opinion, the best choice to make the most of your day.
+In my opinion, this is the best way to make the most of your day at sea in Bonifacio!

-You rent a boat with a skipper and discover the most beautiful places around Bonifacio!
+You will rent a boat with an experienced skipper that will take care of showing you the most beautiful places around Bonifacio.

-If you have a boat license, the second solution is to rent a boat and explore the area around Bonifacio by yourself.
+If you have a boat license, your second option for a great day at sea is simply to rent a boat!

 11. Campu Rumanilu and Pertusatu Lighthouse Trail